helgoboss/helgobox/doc/user-guide.md

   combination with the search function if there are many mappings to keep track of.
 - **Control enabled / Feedback enabled:** Use these checkboxes to enable/disable control and/or
   feedback for this mapping.
+- **Prevent echo feedback:** This checkbox mainly exists for motorized faders that don't like getting feedback while being moved.
+If checked, ReaLearn won't send feedback if the target value change was caused by incoming source events of this mapping.
+However, it will still send feedback if the target value change was caused by something else, e.g. a mouse action within REAPER itself.
 - **Find in mapping list:** Scrolls the mapping rows panel so that the corresponding mapping row for this mapping gets visible.